JetBrains/kotless/README.md

 * Lambdas auto-warming &mdash; Kotless creates schedulers to execute warming sequences to never leave your lambdas cold.
   It is possible to add various actions to the warming sequence via `@Warming` annotation;
-* Granular permissions &mdash; you can declare which permissions to which AWS resources are required for the code that calls the function via annotations on kotlin functions.
+* Granular permissions &mdash; you can declare which permissions to which AWS resources are required for the code that calls the function via annotations on Kotlin functions.
 Permissions will be granted automatically.
 * Static resources &mdash; Kotless will deploy files annotated with `@StaticResource` to S3 and create specified HTTP routes for them.
-* Scheduled events &mdash; Kotless setups timers to execute `@Scheduled` jobs on schedule;
+* Scheduled events &mdash; Kotless sets up timers to execute `@Scheduled` jobs on schedule;
 * Terraform extensions &mdash; Kotless-generated code can be extended by custom Terraform code;
 * Serialization and deserialization &mdash; Kotless will automatically deserialize parameters from an HTTP request into function parameters and will serialize the result of the function as well.
 You can extend the number of supported